divshot/grunt-divshot/README.md

 # grunt-divshot

-> Run Divshot.io locally.
+Perform common Divshot.io commands using Grunt.

+* Run a local server
+* Deploy to production, staging, and devleopment

 See [Divshot.io docs](http://docs.divshot.io/) for documentation and details about options.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`